Classic Butter Cookies (Easy 5-Ingredient Recipe)

 3. Why only egg yolks?

-4. Can I make these gluten-free?
+4. Can I make them gluten-free?

-5. How do I get perfectly round cookies?
+5. How do I get perfect shapes?

 Final Thoughts